greymd/teip/README.md

 # Features

 * Allows any command to "ignore unwanted input" which most commands cannot do
-  - Pass the partially masked standard input to the targeted command and execute it
+  - The targeted command just handles selected parts of the standard input
+  - Unselected parts are bypassed by `teip`
   - Flexible methods for selecting a range (Select like AWK, `cut` command, or a regular expression)

 * High performer